-The first drill hole (CAS-21-123), for which assay results have been received so far, has intersected new gold mineralization with a visible gold-bearing interval returning 6.85 g/t Au over 2.00 metres from 254.50 to 256.50 metres.
+The first drill hole (CAS-21-123), for which assay results have been received so far, has intersected new gold mineralization with a visible gold-bearing interval returning 6.85 g /t Au over 2.00 meters from 254.50 to 256.50 metres.
 This intersection is considered significant, as it is located in the northern, largely untested part of the Casault property, where no gold zone has been known so far, approximately 2 kilometres from the nearest anomalous gold intersections both on the Casault and Martiniere properties.

 “This intersection of encouraging gold mineralization in the first drill hole of our Casault program in an entirely grassroots area is not only a testament to our growing understanding of the regional controls on gold deposition in the Detour-Fenelon area but also to the prospectivity of the over 900 square kilometer land package along this underexplored belt,” stated Marz Kord, President & CEO of Wallbridge.
 “We are keenly awaiting the assay results of other completed holes and are looking forward to following-up this intersection, working toward a discovery at Casault, near our existing Martiniere gold deposit.”